LeninEscalante21/USStudents/README.md

 • Statistical analysis: Python notebook containing a more detailed exploration of the data, a statistical analysis and modelling using Sci-kit learn

+• ReporteProyecto: PDF file containing a report of the project (in spanish)